 - Because they offer things in such large quantities, I find I don’t need to go grocery shopping as much.

-- Because they only offer things in such huge quantities, it’s really hard for me to make a Sam’s Club run and spend less than $90-100, which is a LOT for me to spend in one go at a grocery store (I mean, that’s more than a third of my grocery budget!
+- Because they only offer things in such huge quantities, it’s really hard for me to make a Sam’s Club run and spend less than $90-100, which is a LOT for me to spend in one go at a grocery store (I mean, that’s about a third of my grocery budget!
 Spent on around a dozen items, usually!).

 - I’ve often had a hard time tracking down employees while wandering through the store if I need help finding something, and very rarely has an employee been the first to ask if I needed help.